It’s fair to say bustling O’Connell Street has seen a lot in its lifetime!

 One of the biggest changes to the look of the street took place on the morning of Tuesday, March 8th 1966 when Nelson’s Pillar was destroyed by a powerful explosion.

-50 years later the Spire stands in its place and O’Connell Street looks as modern as any European thoroughfare, but it never forgets the ghosts of its turbulent past.
+Fifty years later, the Spire stands in its place, and O’Connell Street looks as modern as any European thoroughfare, but it never forgets the ghosts of its turbulent past.

 Things to do near O’Connell Street

 Although a visit to O’Connell Street isn’t one of the more popular things to do in Dublin, there’s plenty to see here.

 From bullet holes in buildings and the stunning GPO to the many monuments and the monumental Spire, there’s lots to see and do.

 Started in 1866 and completed in 1883, the O’Connell monument has stood proudly at the base of O’Connell Street for over 130 years.